Sand in your chicken coop is a good question.

 How to Set Up Sand in Your Coop

-The initial setting up of a sand based coop and/or run is probably the most time consuming and expensive part of the process – not to mention heavy work.
+The initial setting up of a sand-based coop and/or run is probably the most time-consuming and expensive part of the process – not to mention heavy work.

 You will need to calculate how much sand you need for the given area.

-As an example, an area of 8ft x 12ft covered to a depth of 6 inches would require approximately 2 ½ ton of river sand.
+For example, an area of 8ft x 12ft covered to a depth of 6 inches would require approximately 2 ½ tons of river sand.

 You will need a strong back and arms or sufficient funds to employ someone to do the hauling and settling for you.

 Obviously, before adding the sand, you should ensure your coop’s floor is strong enough to support the added weight of the sand.

 How to Set Up Sand in Your Run

 If you’re planning to use sand in your run, you must prepare the ground for sand.

 If your run area is a muddy mess in the winter and spring, you might consider laying down 3-4 inches of gravel under the sand.
 This allows for better drainage.